24 Month Sleep Regression: Signs, Causes and How to Fix Toddler Sleep

 What it is, why it happens, how long it lasts, and how to get through it

 If your toddler has recently turned two and sleep has suddenly become more challenging, you’re not imagining it.
-Around twenty four months, many families experience what is commonly referred to as the 24 month sleep regression.
+Around 24 months, many families experience what is commonly referred to as the 24 month sleep regression.
 Bedtime battles may intensify, night waking can reappear, naps may be resisted, and early mornings can suddenly become the norm.

 This stage is driven by big emotional, cognitive, and behavioural development, and while it can feel exhausting, it is a very normal part of toddlerhood.